 Open plan living area comprising kitchen, dining area and seating area.

 Fully-equipped kitchen with electric oven and hob, dishwasher, fridge / freezer, microwave, Nespresso coffee machine and washing machine.
+Smart TV.
 The kitchen is well equipped with good quality cookware, crockery and glassware.
 The sitting area has a double sofa and two armchairs.
 A single door leads out to the enclosed lawned garden.

 Shower room with shower, basin and WC.

-Bedroom one with super king bed, bedside tables, chest of drawers, wardrobe, sofa, dressing table and TV.
+Bedroom one with super king bed, bedside tables, chest of drawers, large wardrobe, sofa, armchairs, dressing table and TV.

-En-suite shower room with shower, basin and WC.
+En-suite shower room with shower, heated towel rail, basin and WC.

-Bedroom two with super king size bed, bedside tables, chest of drawers, wardrobe and TV.
+Bedroom two with super king size bed, bedside tables, chest of drawers, small wardrobe and TV.

-En-suite shower room with shower, basin and WC.
+En-suite shower room with shower, heated towel rail, basin and WC.

-There is ample parking adjacent to the Steadings.
-Guests are welcome to drive into the courtyard to drop off luggage.
+There is ample parking in the designated area adjacent to the Steadings.
+Guests are welcome to drive into the shared front courtyard to drop off luggage.

 Babies & children

 A travel cot and highchair are available on request.

 Two well-behaved dogs are very welcome.
-There is a hose pipe in the garden to clean dogs after walking.
+There is a hose pipe in the couryard to clean dogs after walking.
 Guests must please clear up after their dogs.

 The property is very well equipped with luxurious bed linen and towels, Cole and Lewis guest toiletries, waffle bath robes and hairdryers in every bedroom.